PvPClt/project/album_en.md

 **Penitent:**

 — Forgive me, Father, for I have sinned...
-I am... a paganist.
+I am... a bit of a paeanist.

 **Priest (alarmed):**